 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-NMFS announces 2021 specifications for the summer flounder, scup, and black sea fisheries.
+NMFS proposes revised 2021 specifications for the summer flounder, scup, and black sea fisheries.
 The implementing regulations for the Summer Flounder, Scup, and Black Sea Bass Fishery Management Plan require us to publish specifications for the upcoming fishing year for each of these species and to provide an opportunity for public comment.
 The proposed specifications are intended to establish allowable harvest levels for these species that will prevent overfishing, consistent with the most recent scientific information.

 A Supplemental Information Report (SIR) was prepared for the 2021 summer flounder, scup, and black sea bass specifciations.
 Copies of the SIR are available on request from Dr. Christopher M. Moore, Executive Director, Mid-Atlantic Fishery Management Council, Suite 201, 800 North State Street, Dover, DE 19901.
 The SIR is also accessible via the internet at http://www.mafmc.org/s/SF_2020-2021_specs_EA.pdf.